New Student Advising

 In addition to providing students with strong foundations as writers, critical readers, and analytical thinkers, majors in the Humanities and Social Sciences also offer a great deal of curricular flexibility.

 For some of you, a Mathematics class is required during Autumn quarter.
 If you’re interested in certain Social Sciences – Economics, HIPS, Public Policy, or Psychology – credit for Calculus I and II is required to satisfy your Core Math requirement.
-Depending on your major, you might also need Calculus III or another quantitative course.
 If you're even potentially interested in these programs, a science major, or completing pre-health requirements, you should take Calculus.
-You will need to sign up for the course that corresponds with your placement results.
-If you're interested in academic programs that don't specify how you must complete the Math requirement, you can still use the two quarters of Calculus, but you also have the option of taking some approved non-Calculus courses, instead.
+You will need to sign up for the course that corresponds with your placement, results.
+If you're interested in academic programs that don't specify how you must complete the Math requirement, such as Political Science, Sociology, or History, you can still use the two quarters of Calculus, but you also have the option of taking some approved non-Calculus courses, instead.
 This includes some options in Statistics and Computer Science.
-If you fall into this latter category and plan to take something other than Calculus, you may choose to hold off on taking a class for the Math Core this Autumn quarter and instead choose a different Core requirement or a language (see the Fourth Course section below).
+If you fall into this latter category and plan to take something other than Calculus, you may choose to hold off on taking a class for the Math Core this Autumn quarter and instead choose a different Core requirement or a language.

 If you’re looking for a fourth class or back-up course options, consider fulfilling one of your Core science requirements.
 There are many options available for non-science majors in both the Physical and Biological Sciences; however, if there’s a possibility that you might be pre-health, you should plan to take Chemistry rather than one of the non-science major options.
 If you plan to complete a major that doesn't specify how you satisfy the Physical Sciences requirement, Chemistry will still complete the physical science requirement.
-Civilizations or language classes could also work for you, although we caution against taking Humanities, Social Science, and Civilization Studies sequences simultaneously since all three of those courses are reading/writing-intensive.
+Civilization Studies or Art Core classes could also work for you, although we caution against taking Humanities, Art, and Civilization Studies sequences simultaneously since all three of those courses are reading/writing-intensive.

 In terms of courses beyond the Core, there are a few that are particularly well-suited for first-years.
 You will be able to request some of those for Autumn, if you like.
 If you are interested in an Economics major, Econ 10000: Principles of Microeconomics is a course option to consider.